jscriptcoder/object-oriented-js/README.md

 **$JS.interface**

-> Yes, you read well, "interfaces".
+> Yes, you read it well, "interfaces".
 This might be useless but helps you to structure your code :-)

 _Syntax:_
 ```javascript